 Based on the results of our simulation study, we make the following recommendations for testing the equality of means in partially matched data.
-First, when Type I error is of primary concern and between four and ten matched samples are available, the modified t-test based on the 20th quantile estimator offers a reasonable level of conservatism and is the most appropriate among our candidate methods.
-Second, when power is of primary concern and at least two matched samples are available, the modified t-test based on the EM algorithm estimator offers a well powered test with generally consistent Type I error control (albeit slightly inflated).
+First, when controlling the Type I error rate is of primary concern and between four and ten matched samples are available, the modified t-test based on the 20th quantile estimator offers a reasonable level of conservatism and is the most appropriate among our candidate methods.
+Second, when power is of primary concern and at least two matched samples are available, the modified t-test based on the EM algorithm estimator offers a well-powered test with generally consistent Type I error control (albeit slightly inflated).
 The modified t-test based on the Bayesian estimator offers a balance between the two preceding methods, that is, Type I error and power, and is generally consistent when the number of matched samples is at least four.
 Both the EM algorithm estimator and the Bayesian estimator will converge towards unbiasedness as the number of matched samples grows large.
-Lastly, when applying these methods to ordinal outcomes data, we expect a greater degree of Type I error inflation, although the three previously mentioned tests stabilize to reasonable Type I error once the number of matched samples is larger than ten.
+Lastly, when applying these methods to ordinal outcomes data, we expect a greater degree of Type I error rate inflation, although the three previously mentioned tests stabilize to reasonable Type I error rate once the number of matched samples is larger than ten.
+Practically, and especially in ordinal data settings, we suggest using a method for getting the 20th quantile estimate using bootstrapping rather than the analytical formulation which assumes normality.

 In this work, we have considered only the scenario of equal, but unknown variances in simulated and actual datasets.
 We leave the possibility of extending this framework to unequal variances for future work.
+It also may be pertinent to extend some of these methods into multiple repeated measures.

 References